 In our house, Old Fashioneds make for a great Saturday evening libation.
 But, you can also enjoy them any night of the week.
 We like to make our old fashioneds with simple syrup, and I’ll show you how below!

-There are few different ways to make an old fashioned, but today I’m sharing our recipe that uses simple syrup.
+There are few different ways to make an old fashioned, but today I’m sharing our recipe that uses simple syrup made with brown sugar.
 I’ll share all the other ingredients you need to make an old fashioned as well as what tools you need!

-What Do I Need to Make an Old Fashioned?
+What Do I Need to Make an Old Fashioned with Brown Sugar Simple Syrup?

 Depending on where you live, you may make your Old Fashioned with a different liquor (whiskey old fashioned or brandy old fashioned), but we prefer to use bourbon (whiskey) in our old fashioned recipe.